 Don’t Lose Your Imagination

-Living with chronic illness can narrow your world, reducing days to appointments, symptoms, and the careful management of energy, yet imagination remains one of the few spaces that illness cannot fully claim.
+When dreams are lost through chronic illness or pain, the world you know narrows, reducing days to appointments, symptoms, and the careful management of energy, yet imagination remains one of the few spaces that illness cannot fully claim.
 When the body feels unpredictable or limited, the mind can still wander into forests, old memories, future hopes, poems not yet written, conversations not yet had.
-Imagination is a way of staying in relationship with possibility.
-It allows you to picture a version of yourself that is more than a diagnosis, to rehearse courage before a difficult appointment, to dream of connection on nights when pain keeps you awake.
-For those of us who live inside long term illness, imagination becomes a quiet form of resilience.
+I had never written a poem in my life, but once I became ill, I had to write.
+I had to find a way to express myself, finding words and images to help me understand myself.
+Imagination is a way of staying in relationship with possibility, which is especially important when it feels as thought possibilities are fading.
+It allows you to picture a version of yourself that is more than a diagnosis or ICD 10 code, to rehearse courage before a difficult appointment, to dream of connection on nights when pain keeps you awake.
+For those of us who live inside long term illness, imagination becomes a form of resilience, a reminder the soul is still flickering inside of you.
 It keeps the inner world spacious even when the outer world feels small, and it reminds us that creativity, meaning, and wonder are still available, even here.
+If you are struggling to find your imagination, reach out and we can discuss the possibilities.

 Dr. Jeffrey Bone